Code

 # CENSUS_API_KEY="your census"

-census_api_key(Sys.getenv("CENSUS_API_KEY"), install = TRUE, overwrite = TRUE)
+census_api_key(Sys.getenv("CENSUS_API_KEY"), install = TRUE, overwrite = TRUE)#> [1] ""

-In this lab, you will recreate a public map visualization of plumbing access across the U.S. using data from the American Community Survey (ACS) via the tidycensus
+author argument and put today’s date in the date argument.5-lab5.html page.theme argument in the header to something else - you can see other available themes here.
+Notice the difference when you render now!tidycensus and ggplot2In this lab, you will recreate a public map visualization of plumbing access across the U.S. using data from the American Community Survey (ACS) via the tidycensus package.
+You will:

-to retrieve county-level dataggplot2
+get_acs() to retrieve county-level dataggplot2library(tidyverse)

 library(tidycensus)